“You’re meticulous,” he said.

 - Self/treat pot (10%): for me, this is my most loved pot because it’s for me.
 If I want to treat myself to a new notebook and pencil (my major weaknesses!), this is the pot it comes out from.

-- Charity pot (5%): I honestly don’t consider the money from this pot as my income.
+- Charity pot (5%): I honestly don’t consider the money from this pot as my income, along with the money I spend at the best no KYC casino sites.
 My mind has already deducted the 5% from the monthly budget, as it is a purification of our finances more than anything else.

 So now we have the pots in order, let’s see what it looks like in real calculation terms, according to the 15 best trading platforms for UK investors.
 For the sake of this example, let’s imagine a family has an income of £800 a month (or dollars, euros, rupees, etc. – any currency works).

 - Necessity (55%) = £440